Quuxplusone/Advent/adventure-family-tree/field-guide.md

     the boulder!_
     GET SWORD succeeds, but a cave-in blocks the passage back out.

+- PLAT0550 (MALM1000): _You are in a small chamber to the east of the Hall of Mists.
+    The walls are composed of rough red sandstone.
+There is a large, cubical chunk of rock in the center of the room.
+    There is a sword here with its blade plunged deep into the block of stone.
+The sword is singing quietly to itself._ You must EAT MUSHROOM to acquire the strength to GET SWORD.
+    _The singing sword slides easily out of the rock._
+    ARNA0660 (ARNA0770) has the same puzzle with slightly altered geography.

 - SWEN0448: _You are in a large chamber decorated like an ancient Druid temple continuing to the west with passages leading off to the north and south.
     A large stone dominates the center of the room.